liflab/piglet/Readme.md

 In short:

 - Create a new empty workspace (preferably in a new, empty folder).
-- Create a new projects for the folder `Source`.
+- Create a new project using the folder `Source` as its root.

 If imported from Ant, all dependencies should already been included.